ddfdfij

 Next Summit coming to ...
 NEW HAMPSHIRE!

-• Saturday, March 21, 2015 4:50 PM | Deleted user
+• Saturday, March 21, 2015 4:50 PM | Anonymous

 Our green eggs program got off to a great start.
 Keith McBrien of GDS and two representatives from Smuttynose brewery took 14 of us on a great tour.
 GDS was nice enough to give us a tour and pay for breakfast to boot!
 Couldn't resist trying the beer, of course - very tasty by all accounts!
 Big thanks to everyone involved in making this tour (and great building) happen!

-• Saturday, March 21, 2015 3:24 PM | Deleted user
+• Saturday, March 21, 2015 3:24 PM | Anonymous

 The GSA is now seeking public comment on its 2014 report which determined that LEED V4 aligns better than ever with Federal green building requirements.
 GSA is also asking for input on questions about GSA's process for reviewing green building certification systems, whether GSA should emphasize certain credits, and how the federal agencies can be involved in developing and supporting such systems.
 Let the GSA know you support LEED V4.